donereports/Done-Reports-IRC/README.md

 this message as a PM to the IRC bot so you don't need to clutter the channel with it if you're using it for a bunch of repos in a row.

+If you send this command in a channel, don't include the #channel on the end.

 API